boomcamp/PHP7-Mini-app-Namespace/README.md

 7.)
 Should also have a way to interact using HTML forms for CRUD operations.

 8.)
 Should have a responsive layouts.

+# Finished

+Submit a link to your fork of this repository to the Google Classroom assignment related to this project, Goodluck!.